 Lastly, your pool liner is susceptible to damage as well.
 If water freezes within your pool, it expands against the liner, potentially causing leaks and structural issues.
 This is especially concerning if you have a vinyl or fiberglass pool, as these materials can be more prone to cracking or puncturing due to expansion.

 Preventing Salt Water Pool Freeze in Winter Months

-To protect your saltwater pool during the winter months, you can take several precautionary steps to prevent freezing and avoid potential damage.
+To protect your saltwater pool during winter, you can take several precautionary steps to prevent freezing and avoid potential damage.
 One crucial step is proper pool closing, which is achieved by following the guidelines outlined below.